bperriot/python_PEP8_indent/README.md

 ## Install
 ### Manual installation
-Copy the `PythonPEP8Indent` directory into your sublime text package directory.
+Copy this directory into your sublime text package directory.

 If you use the vintage mode, see "Settings".